Genre: Popular culture and other media

 The concept of genre is often applied, sometimes rather loosely, to other media with an artistic element, such as video game genres.
 Genre, and numerous minutely divided subgenres, affect popular culture very significantly, not least as they are used to classify it for publicity purposes.
 The vastly increased output of popular culture in the age of electronic media encourages dividing cultural products by genre to simplify the search for products by consumers, a trend the Internet has only intensified.

 Linguistics

 In philosophy of language, genre figures prominently in the works of philosopher and literary scholar Mikhail Bakhtin.
 Bakhtin's basic observations were of "speech genres" (the idea of heteroglossia), modes of speaking or writing that people learn to mimic, weave together, and manipulate (such as "formal letter" and "grocery list", or "university lecture" and "personal anecdote").
 In this sense, genres are socially specified: recognized and defined (often informally) by a particular culture or community.
-The work of Georg Lukács also touches on the nature of literary genres, appearing separately but around the same time (1920s–1930s) as Bakhtin.
+The work of Georg Lukács also touches on the nature of literary genres, appearing separately but around the same time (1920s to 1930s) as Bakhtin.
 Norman Fairclough has a similar concept of genre that emphasizes the social context of the text: Genres are "different ways of (inter)acting discoursally" (Fairclough, 2003: 26).

 A text's genre may be determined by its: